Pembix/SolutionForPrompt/README.md

 # SolutionForPrompt
-This is Pembix's solution for a task concerning implementation of a LimitedSet<T>.
+This is Pembix's solution for a task concerning implementation of a LimitedSet.
 In src package you will find both implementation and tests.
-Enjoy reading!
+Enjoy!